bitfocus/companion-pi/README.md

 Note: This script will create a new user called `companion`, which Companion will be run as and will own the configuration.

+### v2.4.2

+If you want to install v2.4.2, the script from above can be used with a couple of extra steps

+* `sudo git clone https://github.com/bitfocus/companion.git -b stable-2.4 stable-2.4 /usr/local/src/companion`
+* `sudo companion-update`

+Be aware that the update command will take many minutes to run

 ### Development

 Warning: This has only been tested on linux, but it should work wherever packer is supported.